How to Refinance a Mobile Home | Rates & Loans 2024

 Can you refinance a mobile home?

-Yes, you can refinance a mobile or manufactured home, but it’s important to note that the process can be different from refinancing a traditional, stick-built home.
+Yes, you can refinance a mobile or manufactured home, but the process is different from refinancing a traditional home.

 Mobile homes are generally considered personal property unless they’re affixed to a permanent foundation and you own the land it’s on.
 This distinction plays a big role in both your eligibility for refinancing and the types of loans available to you.